Visa application process

-STEP 4 - Submit your file
+Step 4 - Submit your application

 All visas issued by France are biometric visas.

 Any visa applicant aged 12 or older must submit his or her visa application in person.
-The following biometric data will be required: a photo (scanned or taken during your appointment), and ten individually-taken fingerprints.
+The following biometric data will be required: a photo (scanned or taken during your appointment), and ten fingerprints.